loopbackio/loopback.io/_includes/readmes/loopback-example-database-oracle.md

 npm install --save loopback-connector-oracle
 ```

-> ####Automatic PATH modification
+> #### Automatic PATH modification
+> **⚠️ DEPRECATED loopback 1.x feature**
 > During installation, you will see:
-> ```
+>
 >     ...
 >     ---------------------------------------------------------------------------
 >     The node-oracle module and the Oracle specific libraries have been
 >     installed in /Users/sh/repos/loopback-example-database/node_modules/loopback-connector-oracle/node_modules/loopback-oracle-installer.
 >
 >     The default bashrc (/etc/bashrc) or user's bash_profile (~/.bash_profile)
 >     paths have been modified to use this path.
 If you use a shell other than
 >     bash, please remember to set the DYLD_LIBRARY_PATH prior to using node.
 >
 >     Example:
 >       $ export DYLD_LIBRARY_PATH=":/Users/$USER/repos/loopback-example-database/node_modules/loopback-connector-oracle/node_modules/instantclient:/Users/$USER/repos/loopback-example-database/node_modules/loopback-connector-oracle/node_modules/instantclient"
 >     ...
-> ```
+>
 >
 > This is a **DEPRECATED** feature from LoopBack 1.x (we will remove this
 > message in a future update.
 Due to concerns raised in the past regarding the